Intelligence at the Point of Arrival

 theater-specific training to providing critical intelligence architecture and leveraging established

-and overcome institutional hurdles to information sharing remains a critical area for improvement.
-The future
+allies and overcome institutional hurdles to information sharing remains a critical area for improvement.

-success of collective defense in Europe hinges on transforming this challenge into a strength.
-As the 66th MIB-T
+The future success of collective defense in Europe hinges on transforming this challenge into a strength.
+As

-continues to refine its processes, its role in fostering true interoperability will be more vital than ever,
+the 66th MIB-T continues to refine its processes, its role in fostering true interoperability will be more

 Endnotes